 "You sure?"
 She sounded far more coherent than him.
 A light draft passed over his shoulder and he realized he wasn't wearing a shirt... or trousers.
 He was still wearing underpants; that was a small relief.
 After taking a rejuvenating breath he decided that it was time to open his eyes and evaluate his position properly.

 "I'm fine," the Doctor answered, remembering that Rose had asked him a second time.
 He squinted against the light and his eyebrows immediately rose in shock when his sight was filled with the exposed skin of his companion.
 Rose was dressed in only a pale blue cotton bra and matching knickers.
-What was more, his bare chest was flush against her side, their legs entangled at the ankles.
-A hammock - they were sharing a hammock made of material resembling tightly woven cotton.
+What was more, his bare chest was flush against her side, with their legs entangled at the ankles.
+A hammock.
+They were sharing a hammock made of material resembling tightly woven cotton.

 "Where are we?"

 "You know, Doctor, when you offered to show me all of time and space, I didn't think we'd be touring so many prisons."
 She sounded slightly exasperated, but still amused.